backenddeveloper/ForASG/README.md

 The project requires Maven ~3.0.x be installed.
 The project is also developed/tested on a Linux platform using the openjdk-9-jdk package, so some POM dependency version numbers might need to be 'tweaked' on non-Unix systems.

-As this is not intended to ever be a finished project, one need only the command:
+As this is not intended to ever be a finished project, one needs only the command:
 ```
 mvn test -q
 ```